 The school’s improving yield shows that more applicants who receive an offer to join are saying ‘yes,’ prizing a Wharton education over any other.

-Fortuna Admissions co-founder Judith Silverman Hodara served as a core member of admissions committees at the University of Pennsylvania for almost two decades, most recently as Acting Director at Wharton’s MBA Program and Associate Director in the Office of Undergraduate Admissions.
-Here are Judith’s top tips and insights for crafting and positioning your candidacy:
+Before co-founding Fortuna Admissions, I served as a core member of admissions committees at the University of Pennsylvania for almost two decades, most recently as Acting Director at Wharton’s MBA Program and Associate Director in the Office of Undergraduate Admissions.
+Here are my top tips and insights for crafting and positioning your candidacy:

 Tip #1 – Demonstrating your team orientation